-Worldbuilding is one of the most distinctive elements of fantasy writing.
+Worldbuilding is one of the most distinctive elements of fantasy and science fiction writing.
 It’s what separates the genre from all others.

-You can also find some of the best tips and advice available, discover sources of inspiration, and the answers to some burning questions.
-Let’s start with the basics.
+You can also find some of the best tips and advice available, find a questionnaire to help prompt your ideas, discover lots of sources of inspiration, and the answers to some burning questions.

-We can define worldbuilding in fantasy as the process of constructing a fictional world that’s different to the real world, though sometimes it can exist within a real-world setting.
+We can define worldbuilding in fantasy as the process of constructing an imaginary world that’s different to the real world, though sometimes it can exist within a real-world setting.

 An example of a unique, secondary fantasy world would be Middle Earth.

 The world of Harry Potter would be an example of a setting that involves constructing a fantasy world within our own.

 Though the creation of fantastical lands has been around for centuries if not thousands of years, the term “worldbuilding” was only first coined in the 1965 book “Edgar Rice Burroughs: Master of Adventure by RA Lupoff.

 Click To Learn How To Start Worldbuilding

 Both science fiction and fantasy stories that are set in a place distinct from our world will require an element of world building.

 In order to ground the reader in the story they need to be aware of the setting.
 And it’s your job as the writer to immerse them in that fictional world so much that they never want to leave.